 Creating handmade mugs is a two week process.
-The small size of the espresso cup does not make it less labour intensive.
-The process starts with preparing the clay and turning the cups on a pottery wheel.
+The process starts with Madeleine preparing the clay and turning the cups on a pottery wheel.
 After the cups have dried overnight, they are trimmed into their final shape.
 When they are leather-dry, the handles can be attached.
-The so-called handling is a tricky and time-consuming process, but it gives the cups their character.
+The so-called handling is a tricky and time-consuming process, but it gives the cups their zappy little character.
 With their handles attached, the cups will be left to dry for a few days before their first firing in our kiln.
-The bisque cups are glazed by hand, after which they revisit the kiln for the second time, to be baked at 1240° celsius (2,264° F).
-The now finished cups are ready to be used.
+The bisque cups are glazed by hand, after which they revisit the kiln for the second time, this time to be baked at 1240° celsius (2,264° F).
+The now finished cups are dishwasher proof, and ready to be used.